*UPDATE August 15, 2022 – MMDA Modified Number Coding reimplemented starting August 18, 2022

 If your vehicle does not fall under these types, then no, you are not exempted from coding.

 Next, a lot of us have been under the impression that some professionals like physicians (this also applies to all other medical and healthcare workers after asking again in a later message), senior citizens, and persons with disabilities (PWDs) are exempted from the MMDA modified number coding.
 We confirmed this and we again got an immediate answer.
-No. Unfortunately, they will still have to wait for 8:00 PM for coding to be lifted before they can travel.
+No. Unfortunately, they will still have to use their coded vehicles before Coding starts at 7:00 AM, within the allowable window hours, or wait for 8:00 PM for coding to be lifted before they can travel.

 It is worth mentioning that Makati enforces its own coding rules, and exemption is only given to senior citizens with a Makati Blu-Card.
 Otherwise, the same non-exemption applies.